 A scoliosis X-ray doesn’t require any unusual arrangement.
 Your kid might be approached to expel some garments and gems and change into an emergency clinic outfit since zippers, fastens, or gems may meddle with the picture.

-On the off chance that you remain in the room while the X-ray is taken, you’ll be approached to wear a lead overskirt to protect you from scatter radiation.
-A scoliosis X-rays are always in a standing position.
-The radiographer (person taking the X-ray) will help position your child.
+On the off chance that you remain in the room during the X-ray, they’ll be approaching you to wear a lead overskirt to protect you from scatter radiation.
+Scoliosis X-rays are always in a standing position.
+The radiographer (the person taking the X-ray) will help position your child.
 He or she will provide instruction before they proceed.

 In most instances, two x-rays views are taken, one from the front and the second from the side.
 Both X-rays need to show the entire spine in one film.
 Sectional X-rays should be useless for scoliotic patients.
 Sectional X-rays are good for assessing neck pain or back pain but poor when it comes to scoliosis.